 Melvin Love, a former mayor, by this time retired and a judge pro-tem, had a slightly different approach to the docket.
-His Honor would ask for the stack of tickets, look through the different charges, re-shuffle the papers to his liking, and hand them back.
+His Honor would take the stack of tickets, look through the different charges and re-shuffle the papers to his liking.
 Those who needed his wisdom the most would find themselves at the end of the calendar, so that they might benefit from the lessons handed out to each of the other offenders in turn.
 Judge Love liked to have a prosecutor present, so even though he did not appear often, I had the opportunity to sit through his entire traffic-school curriculum a number of times during my career.

 The judge most keen on decorum was the other regular District Court judge, Joel Rindal, a short, lively, distinguished-looking gentleman.
 He was popular with our defendants but thought by my office to lack the proper regard for the City’s authority to define offenses, and unduly skeptical of our ability to prove them.
 One of my colleagues said that she enjoyed sparring with him, but that certainly wasn’t my role.
 If I was before him, it was because I had been called away from my real job (forcing land owners to accept large sums of money in exchange for small bits of their property).
 Trial work calls for an evidentiary fire-horse, not a snappy dresser.
 Another jurist might have been condescending to an attorney in my position, but Judge Rindal, to his credit, made allowance for my inexperience instead.
 In this scene I was just a spear-carrier, but, if I did happen to speak a line correctly, we would smile and pretend that I knew what I was doing.
 It was Rindal who was presiding on the date in question.